ithaka/PEP/docs/students.md

 Now that you know how to create citations and how to cite your sources within the body of a paper, it’s time to create the remaining piece of your citation system: a list of complete citations that appears at the end of your paper.

-In this lesson:
+In this lesson:<br />
-* You’ll learn how to create a Works Cited page.
+* You’ll learn how to create a Works Cited page.<br />
-* You’ll learn how Works Cited differs from a bibliography.
+* You’ll learn how Works Cited differs from a bibliography.<br />
-* You’ll also learn how to use notes to provide your readers with additional information.
+* You’ll also learn how to use notes to provide your readers with additional information.<br />

 ### Tracking Your Sources
 Now you’ve learned how to find and collect the elements necessary for a complete citation.
 Having all of this information handy will make it much simpler to compile your Works Cited page.
-There are several ways to keep your sources organized as you do your research:
+There are several ways to keep your sources organized as you do your research:<br />
 * Fill out a note card for each source.
-Each card should include a complete citation for the source, and you can also use it to make notes about how the source is useful for your paper.
+Each card should include a complete citation for the source, and you can also use it to make notes about how the source is useful for your paper.<br />
-* Create a research log: a word-processing document or spreadsheet that lists each source, along with your notes.
+* Create a research log: a word-processing document or spreadsheet that lists each source, along with your notes.<br />

 Use whatever method is most efficient for you.
 If you’re having trouble tracking down a piece of information you need for a citation, ask your teacher or librarian for help.